TomConlin/trouble_w_triples/README.md

 cut -f1 locus_voucher_classed_blessed.tab | sort -u | wc -l
 279,473
 `
-leaving 2,583 locus with alternative (or duplicate) dwct which is back up to 99.08% unique.
+leaving 2,583 locus with alternative (or duplicate) DwCT which is back up to 99.08% unique.

 ### Report

-the classifier reports on the types of issues it comes across changing a string into a dwct bot the main ones can be seen in the error flag returned. a non zero error flag means the classifier found something wrong an even error flag means the result is triplet an odd error flag means the result is a doublet
+the classifier reports on the types of issues it comes across changing a string into a DwCT but the main ones can be seen in the error flag returned. a non zero error flag means the classifier found something wrong an even error flag means the result is triplet an odd error flag means the result is a doublet